 - Record these results and bring them with you to Orientation!

 - Enter or update your preferred name and pronouns.
 Students can update their preferred name and/or pronouns in My OHIO Student Center.
 After logging in, click on the "Names" link in the Personal Information section to review and update, or to enter your preferred name and pronouns.
 The preferred name you enter will be displayed in most university systems and services, such as your ID card, Catmail, the online directory, Blackboard, grading rosters, etc. Visit the preferred names FAQ page for more information.

 - Do not forget your technology or to borrow from someone!
-Having a laptop or tablet greatly helps our Orientation Leaders and Advisors help you!
+Having a laptop or tablet greatly helps our Orientation Leaders and Academic Advisors assist you!
 The process will go much more smoothly if you have technology accessible to you.

 - Make sure you’re in proper attire for the Orientation experience.
 Bring an umbrella and wear comfy shoes!
 It is a long (but fun!) day and we want you to be prepared for it.

 If you have done all this, sit back and relax.
 Orientation is one of the best experiences to kick off your college career.
 It is the beginning of the best four years of your life!
 Get excited to meet new people and develop professionally in a major that interests you.
 After Orientation, some helpful reminders and other smart things to do before you come back to Ohio University can be found at www.ohio.edu/arrival-guide and www.ohio.edu/welcome-week.